KLMM-LSD/BlockchainProject/Solution_KL/withjs/readme.md

 ```

 by sending that transaction to each miner.
 In this test run, both
-miners managed to mine a valid block which is forwarded to the nodes.
+miners managed to mine a valid block which got forwarded to the nodes.
 It can be seen that both potentially valid blocks were received.

 ![conflict](conflict.png)